loipf/DNAseq-pipeline/README.md

 ---
 ### run mapping pipeline

-it can be run locally with downloaded github-repo with:
+it can be run locally with downloaded github-repo and edited `nextflow.config` file with:
 ```sh
 nextflow run main.nf
 ```